drkaushiksarkar/CNN_Skin_Cancer/README.md

 - library - pathlib, glob, matplotlib, numpy, pandas, tensorflow, keras, Augmentor

 ## Acknowledgements
-- This project was inspired by upGrad
+- This is an academic project, inspired by UpGrad
-- This project was based on upGrad tutorial
+- This project was created to fulfil PGP AIML Requirement.

 ## Contact